Sonargaon University

 Sonargaon University (সোনারগাঁও বিশ্ববিদ্যালয়; SU) is a private university in Dhaka, Bangladesh.
 It has four faculties: Science and Engineering; Business and Economics; Humanities and Social Science; and Law and Justice.

-It has been accredited by the Government of the People's Republic of Bangladesh, curricula, and academics while its programs have been approved by the University Grants Commission (UGC).
-It was established under the Private University Act 2010 with the approval of the Government of Bangladesh in December 2012 for awarding degrees in various fields.
+It has been accredited by the government of Bangladesh, curricula, and academics while its programs have been approved by the University Grants Commission (UGC).
+It was established under the Private University Act 2010 with the approval of the government of Bangladesh in December 2012 for awarding degrees in various fields.